a-ddollar-cs/Portfolio/R/README.md

-# A collection of projects and homework assignments in R, including data science/analytics and prediction models (in progress)
+# A collection of projects and homework assignments in R, including data science/analytics and prediction models, as well as statistics (in progress)